-- Both the equipment and the line should be considered energized. - Move the equipment away from the line if you can do so safely. - Stay on the equipment until utility workers notify you it is safe to exit.
-Anyone on the equipment is safe from shock as long as they stay put. - Warn others to stay away from the line and anything it is touching; also, the ground nearby may be energized.
+- Both the equipment and the line should be considered energized. - Move the equipment away from the line if you can do so safely. - Stay on the equipment until electric utility workers notify you it is safe to exit.
+Anyone on the equipment is safe from shock as long as they stay put. - Warn others to stay away.
+Individuals on the ground in contact with or near equipment can be seriously injured or killed.
 In a power line contact situation, people on the ground are in the greatest danger of shock. - Have someone call 911 immediately to report the emergency.
 Utility personnel will respond, switch off the power, and tell you when it is safe to leave or move the equipment.
 Wait for their instructions. - If you must exit the equipment due to fire or other imminent danger, follow the proper jump-off procedure. - Do NOT touch the equipment and the ground at the same time.
 Jump clear, and land with your feet together.
 If you touch the equipment and the ground at the same time, you could be shocked.
 Make every attempt to land on both feet at the same time. - Then shuffle at least 30 feet away, keeping your feet close together and on the ground at all times.
 Resist the temptation to run or take long steps because this puts you at risk for shock. - Do not return to the equipment.
 Wait for utility personnel to tell you it is safe.